Rugby Borough Council

 Just as the railways disrupted the pattern of the countryside in the nineteenth century, so did the motorway network in the twentieth with the arrival of the M1, M6 and M45, virtually surrounding the town on three sides.
 New housing developments at Hillmorton and to the south west of Rugby at Thurlaston and Dunchurch threaten to complete the circle.

-To understand CPRE Warwickshire’s perspective on this plan, please click the page below.
+To understand CPRE Warwickshire’s perspective on this plan, please read the resource below.